maxrt101/binsize/README.md

 binaries.
 It was inspired by `cargo-bloat`, but with a different approach to retrieving
 symbols.
 Main difference is that `binsize` parses *all* symbols (both functions and
 data/constants), except for those with a size of 0. `binsize` also provides colored output,
-memory region usage (if provided with a path to linker script that has a `MEMORY` definition)
+section & memory region usage (if provided with a path to linker script that has a `MEMORY` definition)

 Note: file, that is being analyzed, must have `.symtab` section, otherwise `binsize` won't
 be able to parse exported symbols.
 So don't strip your binaries, if you want this to work.